-Sai Baba birthplace row: Shirdi bandh today but temple to remain open
+Sai Baba birthplace row: Shutdown in Shirdi but temple to remain open

-Shirdi, Jan 19: Locals have called for a bandh at the temple town of Shirdi in Maharashtra on Sunday against Maharashtra Chief Minister Uddhav Thackeray's reported comment calling Pathri in Parbhani as Sai Baba's birthplace, the 19th century spiritual figure.
+Shirdi, Jan 19: Shops and eateries were shut and vehicles remained off roads in Maharashtra's Shirdi temple town on Sunday, while an MP of the ruling Shiv Sena also extended support to the bandh called over a controversy on the birthplace of 19th century saint Saibaba.
 However, the famous Sai Baba temple in the town will remain open, Deepak Madukar Muglikar, Chief Executive Officer of Shri Saibaba Sansthan Trust said on Saturday.

 The temple attracts lakhs of devotees from all over India every year.
 Controversy erupted after Maharashtra Chief Minister Uddhav Thackeray announced a grant of Rs 100 crore for development of facilities at 'Sai janmasthan' (birthplace) at Pathri in Parbhani district.